Gimli (Middle-earth): Fictional biography

 At Amon Hen, the company is divided, and Gimli joins Legolas and Aragorn in pursuing Merry and Pippin who have been captured by Orcs.
 After running many miles in a few days to the land of Rohan, they meet Éomer, nephew of Rohan's King Théoden, with a troop of cavalry, which has killed all the Orcs.
 When Éomer speaks badly of the name Galadriel, Gimli responds harshly, but Aragorn prevents a fight.
 Gandalf leads them to Rohan's capital, Edoras, where he rouses Théoden to war against Saruman.
 Gimli proves his valour in combat in the Battle of Helm's Deep.
 He and Legolas engage in an Orc-slaying contest (Gimli wins by one; he kills 42 to Legolas's 41).
 Gimli saves Éomer's life by killing two orcs and driving off two others.
-Later, Gimli's vivid description of the Glittering Caves of Aglarond moves Legolas to promise to visit the caves when the War was over; and eventually they make the visit together.
+Later, Gimli's vivid description of the Glittering Caves of Aglarond moves Legolas to promise to visit the caves when the War is over; and eventually they make the visit together.
 After the battle, Gimli witnesses Gandalf casting Saruman out of the Order of Wizards; he sees through Saruman's lies with the words "This wizard's words stand on their heads".

 Gimli accompanies Aragorn on the Paths of the Dead, and the battles at Pelargir and the Pelennor Fields.
 He takes part in the final battle against Sauron, the Battle of the Morannon in front of the Black Gate.
 There he recognizes Pippin Took's feet underneath a fallen troll, saving his life.

 After the destruction of the Ring, Gimli leads many Dwarves south to Aglarond, becoming the first Lord of the Glittering Caves.
 They build "great works" in Rohan and Gondor, and replace the ruined gate of Minas Tirith with one made of mithril and steel.
 After Aragorn's death, Gimli (then 262 years old) sails with Legolas into the West, becoming the first Dwarf in the Undying Lands.